-|Masters of Brazilian Contemporary Song: MPB 1965-1985" by Charles A. Perrone.
+|Masters of Brazilian Contemporary Song: MPB 1965-1985.
+Charles A. Perrone.
 Austin: University of Texas Press, 1993.
 A scholarly (but don't be scared, it's eminently readable and fascinating!) approach to the lyrics of master songwriters Gil, Caetano, Chico Buarque, Milton Nascimento and the João Bosco/Aldir Blanc team.
 The book is best read to the sounds of their music, so you can put the whole picture together.
-But who doesn't have their songs anyway?
+But who doesn't have their CDs anyway?|

 |WHY IS THIS COUNTRY DANCING?
-A ONE-MAN SAMBA TO THE BEAT OF BRAZIL" by John Krich.
+A ONE-MAN SAMBA TO THE BEAT OF BRAZIL.
+John Krich.
 New York: Simon and Schuster, 1993.
 The author travels through Brazil in search of an answer to this question.
 Encounters with famous and anonymous songwriters, a tour of Afro-Brazilian religions, and more.|

-Música Brasileira: A History of Popular Music and the People of Brazil" by Claus Schreiner.
+Música Brasileira: A History of Popular Music and the People of Brazil.
+Claus Schreiner.
 New York: Marion Boyars Publishers Inc., 1993.
 Originally published in Germany in 1977, the book has been updated and translated into English.
 It's a wonderful compedium of Brazilian Popular Music, covering the folklore, choro and different types of samba, carnaval, instrumental groups, censorship, copyright, etc. You must add this one to your shelf like I'm doing.

-"Making Simple Musical Instruments" by Bart Hopkin.
+Making Simple Musical Instruments.
+Bart Hopkin.
 Ashville, NC: Lark Books, 1995.
 If you want to make your own cuíca for carnaval, check this out.
 Bart shows how to build one from a coffee can!
 A friend gave this to me.
 The instructions are very clear, with plenty of illustrations, a list of materials and a playing guide!
 Try it and let me know how it works out!